Cigna Insurance for Drug Rehab and Alcohol Addiction Treatment

 A global health services company offering medical health insurance coverage for over 15 million people around the world, Cigna was ranked 79 on the 2016 Fortune 500 list.
 A large company with global partnerships and an extensive network of healthcare treatment providers, Cigna offers health insurance coverage options to employers for their employees, families, and individuals, and also provides Medicare insurance coverage to eligible individuals in nearly half of the states in the US.

-Per the Affordable Care Act (ACA), Cigna provides coverage for drug and alcohol addiction rehab as part of its behavioral health services coverage.
+Per the Affordable Care Act (ACA), Cigna provides coverage for alcohol and drug addiction rehab as part of its behavioral health services coverage.
 Different Cigna insurance policies may cover addiction treatment at variable rates and levels.

 What Cigna Covers for Drug and Alcohol Addiction Treatment